 Not only are these Mexican Pinwheels from Super Healthy Kids great for the lunch box but they would make gorgeous little appetizers if you were hosting a party.
 The pinwheels are not too spicy and take minutes to make.

-5. Healthy Pot Noodle
+Healthy Pot Noodle

-6. Raspberry Buckwheat Pancakes
+Raspberry Buckwheat Pancakes

 A delicious and nutritious lunch box recipe, well, that’s if it makes it to the lunch box!
 We make these Raspberry Buckwheat Pancakes from Baby Led Weaning regularly.
 Swap the raspberries for different berries if you end up making them often, otherwise the kids may get bored.
 This recipe is egg and dairy free.

 Apple Slice Cookies

 Apples can get boring, in fact, any food can get boring if you eat it too much.
 These Apple Slice Cookies from Mummy Cooks make a nice change from just an apple in the lunchbox.
 They are also perfect for breakfast, as a snack or even a super healthy dessert.
 Toppings can be chopped and changed to suit your children’s taste buds.

-8. Lunch Box Finger Food
+Lunch Box Finger Food

 Let’s not forget the standard lunch box idea from Modern Honey of Lunch Box Finger Food using any tiny bites from kiwi slices to carrot sticks to boiled eggs.
 Hummus, salsa and peanut butter are perfect sauces to add for a dip.
 Very few kids will turn their noses up at cheese and crackers, grapes or orange slices.
 Keep it basic if you are struggling.

-9. Easy Brown Bread Rolls
+Easy Brown Soda Bread Rolls

 Could you image your child’s face opening up their lunch box to find a pop tart?
 Using the above raspberry jam recipe this would also make the perfect Friday treat.
-These Pop Tarts from Kidsspot are really one of the easiest lunch box recipes I make, they take a total of 15 minutes to prep and bake.
+These Pop Tarts from Kidspot are really one of the easiest lunch box recipes I make, they take a total of 15 minutes to prep and bake.
 Maybe at the weekend you could add some nutella for an ultimate treat.

-Basic sambo’s or hambo’s as I like to call them are perfect for your child’s lunch box however kids can get bored of the same old sandwiches.
+Basic sambos (or hambos as I like to call them) are perfect for your child’s lunch box, however kids can get bored of the same old sandwiches.
 So why not change how you present them?
 I love these Sandwich Kebabs from Eat Drink Love.